practicaltech/TechFest/2021/gathering_5/README.md

 **Analog signals (Part 2: photocell)**

 **3.part2.iv.** The serial monitor should show some whole number between 0-1023.
-**3.part2.v.** As light to the photoresistor decreases, the number on the serial monitor should also decrease and vice versa.
-The range of values should include any whole number between 0-1023 (light permitting).
+**3.part2.v.** As light to the photoresistor decreases, the number on the serial monitor should also decrease.
+Conversely, the number should increase, as light to the photocell increases.
+The range of values read should include any whole number between 0-1023 (light permitting).
 As hinted in the previous answer, the printed values can only be 'whole' numbers.
-The values can not be any number within 0-1023 such as 14.784.
+The values can't be any number within 0-1023, e.g. the value can't be 14.784.

 **3.part2.vi.** The signal interpreted by the board and printed to the serial monitor is digital even though the photocell is an analog component.